What users commonly report

 Local offices or generic support numbers usually do not explain the account state or the next recovery action.

-Use the educational form to organize the affected platform, timeline, prior attempts, and next steps to review.
+Use the form to organize the platform, visible message, timeline, previous attempts, and recovery details without sharing passwords or one-time codes.

 Questions people ask